Is the UAC dialog asking for the password during elevation even though you’re logged in to an administrator account?

 - 4 → Prompt for consent

 - 5 → Prompt for consent for non-Windows binaries (Windows default)

 - Exit the Registry Editor.

-If you’ve lost your administrator rights, you’ll need to restore it using the methods in the article How to Recover Lost Administrator Rights or Password in Windows 10.
+If you’ve lost your administrator rights, you’ll need to restore them using the methods in the article Windows 10 Password Reset Methods for Lost Password Scenario.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: